lislis/sound-memory/README.md

-# sound memory prototype
+# Sound memory

-This is a first prototype coded in one day at the Berlin Mini Game Jam.
-It's mostly to get the logic right and have something playable to test the interaction and the concept as such.
+You play a game of memory (finding matching pairs) but with sounds.
+This setup assumes you have a Lauchpad Mini (other launchpads might work, but I never tested it.
+LEt me know if you have one and it works/ doesn't work!)

-It's vanilla JavaScript using the WebMIDI api to talk to the novation launchpad mini.
+It's vanilla JavaScript using the WebMIDI api to talk to the Novation Launchpad Mini.

-The animal sounds are all from https://freeanimalsounds.org/ and really need to be cut into shorter snippets, I'm sorry if you get 'coyote'.
+The animal sounds are all from https://freeanimalsounds.org/ and cut to the first 2 seconds.
+Yes, goat and sheep sound very similar and I don't know if cocodiles really sound like that.

-Found the original [Programmer’s Reference](https://fael-downloads-prod.focusrite.com/customer/prod/downloads/launchpad-programmers-reference.pdf) online.
+Found the original [Programmer’s Reference of the launchpad](https://fael-downloads-prod.focusrite.com/customer/prod/downloads/launchpad-programmers-reference.pdf) online and link it here for quick access.